 Some of the old-timey weather predictions were based on old wives’ tales weather sayings and are often comical, but many of them worked.
 They could predict the weather with great accuracy.
 My grandparents were closer than any weatherman I’ve ever listened to.

-1. The darker the woolly caterpillar or its brown stripe, the harsher the weather.
+1. The darker the Woolly Bear caterpillar or its brown stripe, the harsher the weather.

 2. The higher the clouds, the better the weather.